projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 With the following command, the SD card interface will be mediated to the Android guest OS, and Android will mount the SD card on boot.
-The external SD card mount is validated with sdcardfs file system and the mount point is available in the standard UI interfaces like file explorer, storage settings etc.
+The external SD card mount is validated with the sdcardfs file system and the mount point is available in the standard UI interfaces, such as file explorer, storage settings etc.

 .. code-block:: bash